-- Park your Nissan level ground.
-Place the shifter in park and engage the parking brakes.
+- Park your Nissan on level ground.
+Place the shifter in the park and engage the parking brakes.

 - Use the lug nut wrench to break loose the lug nuts.
-Don't remove them yet.
+Please don’t remove them yet.

 - Next, jack the car using a floor jack.
 Place a jack stand under the frame to support the vehicle.
 Remove the wheel from the vehicle.